She told me to stay away from you. You know what could happen to him. And I nodded resignedly. Yes.

 Yes, I whispered.
 I promise.

-A descendant of Voltaire, your eyes burned perpetually with a wild lust for knowledge.
+A descendant of Voltaire, your eyes burned perpetually with a lust for knowledge.
 You ravaged books as if you hadn’t eaten in days.

 If I am one eon from finishing this novel, and you are five decades of procrastination from writing your book, how long will it take before we learn to love?